A strong, clear signal in a world of noise.

 16 November 2015: Bugs in the empathy code

 As I reported in my previous blog [15 November, below], a friend of a friend is a victim of the Paris attacks, and he’s now fighting for life in hospital.
-The wounded man is Moroccan, and he may wake up in a world in which some see him as a potential threat, and not as an innocent victim and Parisian.
+The wounded man is Moroccan, and he may wake up in a world in which some see him as a potential threat, and not as an innocent Parisian.

 What about the others?